Login

 • Stretch your legs during the visit to the final archaeological site

-• Have snacks and water ready for the hike and return drive
+• Keep snacks and water ready for the hike and return drive

-• Don’t forget to share contact info or photos with your fellow hikers
+• Share contact info or photos with fellow hikers

 Important Note

-This itinerary is subject to change without prior notice due to weather conditions, strikes, road blockages, or other events beyond our control.
+This itinerary is subject to change without prior notice due to weather conditions, strikes, road blockages, or other unforeseen events.
 We will always do our best to follow the planned itinerary as closely as possible.

 Interested in extending your adventure to Machu Picchu?
 Let us know and we’ll be happy to customize your journey.